SveltePress/sveltepress/packages/docs-site/src/routes/reference/default-theme/+page.md

   The link address
 * `items`
   Children links.
 If this prop is provided would render a dropdown instead of a single nav link

+### `discord`
+The discord chat channel link
+Would show a discord icon on the navbar when provided

 ### `github`
 The github repo link